Automattic/wp-calypso/packages/composite-checkout/README.md

 In addition to the features of that package, we provide a `useRegisterStore` hook which takes the same arguments as `registerStore` and will allow creating a new store just before a component first renders.

-The registry used for these stores is created by default in `CheckoutProvider` but you can use a custom one by including the `registry` prop on that component.
+The registry used for these stores is created by default but you can use a custom one by including the `registry` prop on `CheckoutProvider`.
+If you want to use the default registry, you can import it directly from this package using [#defaultRegistry](defaultRegistry), and for convenience, [#registerStore](registerStore).

 ## API